-The unaudited pro forma basic and diluted net loss per share for the six months ended June 30, 2018, has been computed to give effect to: (1) an adjustment to the denominator in the pro forma basic and diluted net loss per share calculation to (a) affect the automatic conversion of the redeemable convertible preferred stock into shares of common stock, (b) reflect the 500,000 shares of common stock related to the redeemable convertible preferred stock warrants and (c) reflect the 2,497,722 shares of common stock related to the 2017 convertible notes and 3,018,745 shares of common stock related to the 2018 convertible notes assuming the conversion of \$12.5 million principal amount and accrued interest as of June 30, 2018 at a conversion price of \$5.00 per share for the 2017 notes and the conversion of \$33.8 million principal amount and accrued interest as of June 30, 2018 at a conversion price equal to 80% of the assumed initial public offering price of the Company's common stock in this offering for the 2018 notes, all as of January 1, 2017 or the date of issuance, if later, and; (2) an adjustment to the numerator in the pro forma basic and diluted net loss per share calculation to (a) remove gains or losses resulting from the remeasurement of the redeemable convertible preferred stock warrant liability as the warrants will become exercisable for shares of common stock, (b) remove the effect of the interest expense as it relates to the 2017 and 2018 convertible notes, and (c) remove losses resulting from the remeasurement of the derivative instrument related to convertible notes issued in 2018 as the underlying rights lapse in connection with the IPO.
+The unaudited pro forma basic and diluted net loss per share for the six months ended June 30, 2018, has been computed to give effect to: (1) an adjustment to the denominator in the pro forma basic and diluted net loss per share calculation to (a) affect the automatic conversion of the redeemable convertible preferred stock into shares of common stock as of the beginning of the respective period or the date of issuance, if later, and (b) reflect the 500,000 shares of common stock related to the redeemable convertible preferred stock warrants and; (2) an adjustment to the numerator in the pro forma basic and diluted net loss per share calculation to (a) remove gains or losses resulting from the remeasurement of the redeemable convertible preferred stock warrant liability as the warrants will become exercisable for shares of common stock, (b) remove the effect of the interest expense as it relates to the 2017 and 2018 convertible notes, and (c) remove losses resulting from the remeasurement of the derivative instrument related to convertible notes issued in 2018 as the underlying rights lapse in connection with the IPO.
 Common shares issuable upon exercise of the warrants are considered to be outstanding for unaudited pro forma basic and diluted net loss per share as they are issuable at little consideration.